MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ome-version-comparison.md

 ## Unique characteristics of Office 365 Message Encryption in a GCC High deployment

-If you plan to use Office 365 Message Encryption in a GCC High environment, there are some unique characteristics about the recipient experience.
+If you plan to use Office 365 Message Encryption in a GCC High environment, there are some unique characteristics regarding the recipient experience.

 ### Encrypted email between GCC High and GCC High recipients